Platte River Power Authority

 the bison logo?

 We’re glad you asked.
 The bison in our logo is a reminder that responsibly operated generation facilities like ours can coexist peacefully with wildlife when proper care is taken.
 We’ve deemed them our environmental ambassadors.
-Today, two herds of American bison reside at our Rawhide Energy Station, where they’re taken care of by our staff.
+American bison are sensitive to toxins in their environment and cannot thrive in suboptimal conditions.
+Today, two herds of American bison reside at our Rawhide Energy Station where they’re managed by our staff and receive top honors at the annual National Western Stock Show’s Gold Trophy Show and Sale.

 TOP